jitsedesmet/thesis/_papers/thesis-report/chapters/solid.typ

 === WAC

-@wac is a decentralized cross-domain access control system, providing a way for Linked Data systems to set authorization conditions on HTTP resources using the @acl model
-#todo[cite spec], using the #link("http://www.w3.org/ns/auth/acl#")[@acl ontology].
+@wac~@bib:wac is a decentralized cross-domain access control system, providing a way for Linked Data systems to set authorization conditions on HTTP resources using the @acl model using the #link("http://www.w3.org/ns/auth/acl#")[@acl ontology].
 @wac differentiates four #link("https://solidproject.org/TR/wac##access-modes")[access modes]:
 + `acl:Read`: Allows access to a class of read operations on a resource, e.g., to view the contents of a resource on HTTP GET requests.